janmlam/TDT4140-/README.md

 # This was a project for TDT4140 - Software Engineering 2020.
+Imported from GitLab.
+* We were seven person together working together.
+Logs, sprints duration were not imported.

 ## How to run and etc.
 install python, pip, react, yarn